Expert Plumbing Backflow Prevention in Piedmont, CA

-For backflow prevention in Piedmont, the local details decide which parts actually last.
-Set in California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun — homes here contend with hard, mineral-heavy water that scales pipes and water heaters and long dry spells that shift soil and crack buried pipe, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+Backflow prevention is local work in Piedmont: the conditions here decide which parts hold up.
+Set in California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun — homes here contend with hard, mineral-heavy water that scales pipes and water heaters and long dry spells that shift soil and crack buried pipe, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around Alameda County are running and leaking toilets on worn flappers and slab leaks in aging copper under the foundation, and our backflow prevention trucks are stocked for them.
-With 97% of local homes built before 1980, original galvanized pipe and aging water heaters past their service life are common — we size every fix to the system in front of us.
+With 97% of local homes built before 1980, original galvanized pipe and aging fixtures past their service life are common — we size every fix to the system in front of us.

-Piedmont sits in California's Mediterranean climate region, which brings a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
-For a home's plumbing that means contending with hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Weather in Piedmont is set by California's Mediterranean climate region: a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
+The plumbing consequences are hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs, so pipe, fittings, and equipment all get specced corrosion- and freeze-rated for these conditions.

 Your annual backflow test is due